Image

 Gabapentin Premedication to Reduce Postoperative Pain for Pediatric Tonsillectomy

-Gabapentin may help reduce pain after children's tonsil surgery.
+Gabapentin may help ease pain after children's tonsil surgery.

 Recruiting